-When your memory goes, music sticks the longest
+When your memory goes, music sticks the longest.
+Learn more about music and dementia.

 Even when they are confused about which room they’re in, people with dementia may burst into perfect renditions of songs they first learned when they were young — typically about 14, a time of self-discovery and strong emotions, when the brain center, the amygdala, tagged memories as important.